crowdcode-de/KissMDA/README.md

 they depend on their own editor capabilities in Eclipse and because the project seems to be dead, you will definitely stuck with Eclipse 3.4!
 No development anymore in the future.

+3. [Acceleo](http://www.eclipse.org/acceleo) looks pretty nice.
+The project is active and alive.
+The main problem is that it uses a DSL named MOFM2T (MTL) to generate artifacts.
+You can read the [getting started document of Acceleo](http://wiki.eclipse.org/Acceleo/Getting_Started).
+Additionally everything in Acceleo is quite Eclipse centered.
+So you need the MTL editor from Eclipse, imagine if something happens just like oAW.

 Our solution is KissMDA (Keep It Simple Stupid, MDA!).

 1. KissMDA is a pure Java API approach